Board of Directors

 Craig Senyk (he/him)

-Craig Senyk is the President and Board Chair at Mawer Investment Management, which he joined in 1997.
+Craig Senyk is the Board Chair at Mawer Investment Management, which he joined in 1997.
 For over 25 years, Craig has brought leadership, integrity and a higher standard of excellence to the Canadian investment industry.
 Craig is a Chartered Financial Analyst and holds a Bachelor of Commerce degree (with Distinction) from the University of Alberta.
 He has been recognized as one of Calgary’s Top 40 under 40.
 In 2014, Craig founded Craig Senyk Initiatives with a mission to raise the profile of Canadian country music while generously giving to local charitable organizations.
 CSI presents country-music events and supports like-minded organizations through promotion and partnership.
 The annual Jamboree for Charity is its flagship event.
 Currently, Craig sits on the boards of: Theatre Calgary (2011-present), Arts Commons (2023-present), and Calgary Stampede Foundation (2024-present).

 .jpg)